 If you are refinancing your vehicle with us, the prior lienholder should be instructed to release the title to DCU.
 Per your loan agreement, it is your responsibility to confirm that the previous lienholder has released the title to DCU.
 Once we receive your title, we’ll mail you the forms to add DCU as lienholder.
 The state’s DMV lien recording fee will be added to your loan balance.

 IMPORTANT: DCU cannot process the state change for you.
 You must complete this process with the applicable DMV.

-If you’re moving to a different state within the U.S., a state change request should first be submitted through Online Banking.
-The option can be found within Online Banking Account Manager by following these steps:
+If you’re moving to a different state within the U.S., a state change request should first be submitted through Digital Banking.
+The option can be found by following these steps:

 This request allows us to print/prepare the title so you can process the state change at the DMV.
 We’ll mail the title to you at the address we have on file.
 Then bring it to the DMV to complete the title and registration in your new state.
 We cannot do this for you.

 IMPORTANT: The process is different for owner retained states.
 If you live in an owner retained state, you do not have to file a state change with us.
 Simply go to your new DMV to title and register there.
 Please make sure all DCU’s information is correct on all documentation so that we get notified of the state change.

 Going to the DMV before filing a request with us will result in delayed processing of your forms.
 The DMV will contact us to request that the title be mailed to them, resulting in a higher chance of title loss.
 In this case, we will not be able to provide you with a duplicate title unless DCU is listed as lienholder.